Amharic Translations for Custody Dispute

 ***This legal translations blog should not be construed as legal advice.
 You should always consult an attorney regarding your specific legal needs.***

 Legal translation service All Language Alliance, Inc. provides certified translation services from Amharic to English and from English to Amharic.
-Contact us to retain a qualified Amharic to English deposition interpreter in family law and other civil cases.
+Contact us to retain a qualified Amharic to English deposition interpreter for a remote deposition in family law and other civil cases, or to hire an on-site in-person Amharic deposition interpreter.